-- Racing or exhibitions for a certain period of time. - Presents to be introduced to civil or military statesmen - Exhibitions at private or public zoos - Donations and scientific research for universities and other research institutes central level or authorized PAFDs according to the type of the products prior to import.
+• Racing or exhibitions for a certain period of time.

+- Presents to be introduced to civil or military statesmen - Exhibitions at private or public zoos - Donations and scientific research for universities and other research institutes

+Control Certificates for plant products

+For propagation materials such as seeds, seedlings, saplings, and flower bulbs for which HS codes are given in Appendix I-B, a Control Certificate is required to be approved by MinAF's central level or authorized PAFDs according to the type of the products prior to import.
 Once issued, the Control Certificate is valid for six months.
 This time period cannot be extended.

-Control Certificates for Plant Products

-For seeds, seedlings, saplings, and certain plant materials for production such as flower bulbs for which HS codes are given in Appendix I-B, a Control Certificate is required to be approved by MinAF's